lukemelia/rfcs/text/0000-router-extensibility.md

 Allowing alternate DSL implementations makes future changes to the DSL API carry more risk.

 In general, more public API surface area means more complexity, so the win of providing flexibility to advanced users via a lower-level API might be outweighed by the API surface area increase.

+Historically, `Ember.Route` instances were supposed to be "stateless".
+This makes them somewhat more stateful.
+Is that a problem?

 ## Alternatives